-Milford Funds is a wholly owned subsidiary of Milford Asset Management Limited.
+Milford is a wholly owned subsidiary of Milford Asset Management Limited ('Milford Asset Management').

 Directors of Milford may also be directors of Milford Asset Management.
-All staff involved with the Funds are employed and remunerated by Milford Asset Management.
+All staff involved with the Funds are employed and remunerated by either Milford Asset Management or Milford Australia (Pty) Limited.
 These relationships have the potential to create an inherent conflict of interest.

-Milford Asset Management provides the people and the infrastructure to Milford in order for Milford to carry out the investment management on its own accord, as manager of the Funds.
+Milford group companies provide the people and the infrastructure to Milford in order for Milford to carry out the investment management on its own accord, as manager of the Funds.